-December 31, 2018 December 31, 201 17
+December 31, 2 December 31, 2019 December

 (in millions)

-Foreign currency exchange-forward contracts (1)(2) \$ 13 \$
+Foreign currency exchange-forward contracts (1)(2) \$ 10 \$ 13

-(1) Derivative contracts address foreign currency exchange fluctuations for the Euro versus the U.S. dollar.
-The Company had two outstanding derivative contracts as of December 31, 2018 and no outstanding derivative contracts as of December 31, 2017.
-These outstanding derivatives are not designated as hedging instruments.

-(2) The fair value of our outstanding derivatives as of December 31, 2018 was not material and was reported as a liability in accrued expenses and other current liabilities on our consolidated balance sheet.
-We measure the fair value of our outstanding or unsettled derivatives using Level 2 fair value inputs, as we use a pricing model that takes into account the contract terms as well as current foreign currency exchange rates in active markets.
+- (1) Derivative contracts address foreign currency exchange fluctuations for the Euro versus the U.S. dollar.
+The Company hadone and two outstanding derivative contracts as of December 31, 2019 and 2018, respectively.
+These outstanding derivatives are not designated as hedging instruments. - (2) The fair value of our outstanding derivatives as of December 31, 2019 and 2018, respectively, was not material and was reported as a liability in accrued expenses and other current liabilities on our consolidated balance sheets.